-November s a very special month at our organic farm.
+November is a very special month at our organic farm.
 Verdura Societa Agricola has 2360 olive trees and November is when we harvest their olives to make our olive oil.
-There are over 10 different types of olive tree (with hundreds of varieties of olives), and at Verdura we grow three of Western Sicily's most common species.
+There are over 10 different types of olive trees (with hundreds of varieties of olives), and at Verdura, we grow three of Western Sicily's most common species.

 The Cerasuolo is intense with a medium fruitiness and a bitter, spicy olive taste.

 The Biancolilla has a lighter taste, slightly bitter with hints of artichoke and a light spiciness at the end.

 The Nocellara is vibrant and robust, grassy, herby and very spicy.